Itika-Bhatnagar/Online-Code-Editor/README.md

 ## Key Features
-* React Framework: Utilizes the React library for building a responsive and interactive user interface.
+* **React Framework**: Utilizes the React library for building a responsive and interactive user interface.
-* Vite Build Tool: Employs Vite for fast, efficient, and optimized development and build processes.
+* **Vite Build Tool**: Employs Vite for fast, efficient, and optimized development and build processes.
-* Monaco Editor: Integrates the Monaco Editor to provide a robust coding environment with advanced features like syntax highlighting, autocompletion.
+* **Monaco Editor**: Integrates the Monaco Editor to provide a robust coding environment with advanced features like syntax highlighting, autocompletion.
-* Chakra UI: Used Chakra UI to make the UI more user friendly and easy to use.
+* **Chakra UI**: Used Chakra UI to make the UI more user friendly and easy to use.
-* Multiple Language Support: It supports multiple languages .
-(Eg- <u>javascript</u>,java,python,typescript,csharp,<u>php</u> )
+* **Multiple Language Support**: It supports multiple languages .
+(Eg- javascript,java,python,typescript,csharp,php )
-* Syntax Highlighting: Supports syntax highlighting for various programming languages.
+* **Syntax Highlighting**: Supports syntax highlighting for various programming languages.
-* Customizable Themes: Allows users to switch between light and dark theme.
+* **Customizable Themes**: Allows users to switch between light and dark theme.
-* Autocompletion: Provides intelligent code suggestions and autocompletion.
+* **Autocompletion**: Provides intelligent code suggestions and autocompletion.
-* Cross-Platform Accessibility: Accessible from any device with a web browser, ensuring a consistent experience across different operating systems.
+* **Cross-Platform Accessibility**: Accessible from any device with a web browser, ensuring a consistent experience across different operating systems.

 ## Technology Stack
-### Vite
+### <span style="color:blue">Vite</span>

 * Role:
   * Vite is used as the build tool and development server.